Saudi Arabia’s shock win over Argentina reverberates beyond World Cup

 It was about the people, and the simple humanity of it all.

 There is the more complicated issue, of course, of the Saudi state using this.
 It led to an even more politically weighted moment, which was the Emir of Qatar holding up the Saudi scarf.
-That would have been unthinkable just two years ago, given the Gulf Blockade.
+That would have been unthinkable just two years ago, given the Gulf blockade.

 But, for all that states and elites and high powers seek to use these moments, there remains something so much more intrinsic and instinctive about football which gives it its power in the first place.